List of Afghanistan One Day International cricket records: Oldest players on debut

+Oldest players

 Partnership records

 In cricket, two batsmen are always present at the crease batting together in a partnership.
 This partnership will continue until one of them is dismissed, retires or the innings comes to a close.

 Highest partnerships by wicket

 A wicket partnership describes the number of runs scored before each wicket falls.
 The first wicket partnership is between the opening batsmen and continues until the first wicket falls.
 The second wicket partnership then commences between the not out batsman and the number three batsman.
 This partnership continues until the second wicket falls.
 The third wicket partnership then commences between the not out batsman and the new batsman.
 This continues down to the tenth wicket partnership.
 When the tenth wicket has fallen, there is no batsman left to partner so the innings is closed.